-I took this photo several years ago during a time when CAMPER GIRL was in limbo.
-I'd become interested in photography and attended a photo workshop with Mark Bowie.
+I took this photo several years ago at a time when CAMPER GIRL was in limbo.

 When I think of Shannon's adventure through the Adirondacks, this is one of the images that comes to mind.
-In the distance is Blue Mountain, one of the Adirondack's most popular climbs.
-In the middle of the photo is Raquette Lake.
+In the distance is Blue Mountain, a popular Adirondack climb and the site of one of Shannon's biggest moments of clarity.

-If you look closely, you'll see a light 'glowing' effect around the trees.
-This is a filter I applied in post-production, and while I'm not normally a fan of filters, this one seems to work in this case.
-I think it gives the landscape a dream-like quality.
-In a way, the photo looks like a painting.
+If you look closely at the photo, you'll see a 'glowing' effect around the trees.
+This is a filter I applied in post-production, and while I'm not normally a fan of filters, this one seemed to work well.
+It gives the landscape a dream-like quality, like a painting.

-I imagine this is a scene that Shannon paints from memory when she's much older and looking back on that first journey away from home.
+I imagine that this is a scene that Shannon paints from memory when she's older and looking back on that first journey away from home.
 This landscape that's stuck in her mind all these years isn't of some far-off, exotic land; it's of a place just a few hours' drive from home--essentially, her backyard.

-Places become bullet points to tick off.
+Thus, places have become bullet points to tick off.
 Cities and their attractions become bucket list items.
-Stop, click a selfie, move on to the next conquest.
-Social media is crowded with articles titled, "The Ten Places You MUST Visit Before You Die."
+Stop, click a selfie, post it on social media, and move on to the next conquest.
+The internet is crowded with articles titled, "The Ten Places You MUST Visit Before You Die."

 This is a sad way of looking at the world.
 This perverse view frames travel as a way to conquer place--the more exotic, the better.
 It's disappointing to see how global travel has been turned into a sort of litmus test for measuring one's happiness.
 We are surrounded by messages that the more places we visit and the more personal victories we rack up, the happier we will be.